KurtHamiter/CSPackedStream/README.md

         // In this example, all values in floats past the third decimal place will be truncated. packedStream.SetPrecision(3);

-        // Reset buffer before initial read/write to start from the beginning. packedStream.Reset();
+        // Reset buffer positions before initial read/write to start from the beginning. packedStream.Reset();

         packedStream.Write(12);